h1v3r/Athena/README.md

 `./spark/bin/spark-shell`

-On the spark shell ypu first need to create a data frame.
+On the spark shell you first need to create a data frame.

 `val sensorDF = spark.read.json("hdfs://namenode:9000/GreenhouseArchiveTest1")`